Paul Cox (director): Filmmaker

-Cox's Kostas (1979) about a Greek taxi driver Melbourne in a stormy love affair with an Australian woman played by Wendy Hughes, was more successful in Europe than in Australia.
-At first no one was interested in Cox's first film script for Lonely Hearts, but Philip Adams felt it was promising and introduced Cox to the writer John Clarke.
-Acted by Wendy Hughes and Norman Kaye, it was declared the best film of 1982 and received enthusiastic response at film festivals in London, New Delhi and San Francisco.
+Cox's Kostas (1979) about a Greek taxi driver's (Takis Emmanuel) stormy love affair in Melbourne with a career woman (Wendy Hughes), was more successful in Europe than in Australia.
+At first no one was interested in Cox's first film script for Lonely Hearts, but Phillip Adams found it promising and introduced Cox to the writer John Clarke.
+It was declared the best film of 1982 and received enthusiastic response at film festivals in London, New Delhi and San Francisco.
 Its success brought the attention and financial support for Cox's production of a rapid series of feature films.

 Cox maintained his loyalty to screenwriters including John Clarke and Bob Ellis and to certain actors.
-His film-essay The Remarkable Mr. Kaye (2005) is a portrait of his ill friend, the actor Norman Kaye, who appeared in numerous Cox films, such as Lonely Hearts (1982) and Man of Flowers (1983).
+His film-essay The Remarkable Mr. Kaye (2005) is a portrait of his friend, then seriously ill, the actor Norman Kaye, who appeared in numerous Cox films, such as Lonely Hearts (1982) and Man of Flowers (1983).

 In 2006 Cox became the Patron of the Byron Bay Film Festival.

 On 26 December 2009 Cox received a liver transplant.
 David Bradbury's 2012 documentary, On Borrowed Time, tells this story against the backdrop of his life and work, through interviews with Cox and his friends and colleagues.
 Cox has also written a memoir, Tales from the Cancer Ward.
 Rosie Igusti, a fellow transplant recipient he met there, later became his partner.